-†29 Explore one incident in the novel which makes you particularly admire the people of Golema Mmidi.
-Support your answer with details from Head's writing.

-30 You are Mma-Millipede.
-Makhaya has just left your house after his first visit to you.
+- OR †29 Explore one incident in the novel which makes you particularly admire the people of Golema Mmidi.
+Support your answer with details from Head's writing. - OR 30 You are Mma-Millipede.
+Makhaya has just left your house after his first visit to you.Write your thoughts.